amiitt001/Lost-Found/README.md

 If you previously deployed with `VITE_GEMINI_API_KEY` or you published a build that included your key, rotate the key immediately.

+### Rotating a leaked Gemini API key
+If you see errors like `PERMISSION_DENIED` or the server logs indicate the key was reported as leaked, rotate the key immediately and update your deployment.

+1. Go to your GenAI/Google Cloud console and revoke/delete the exposed API key (or create a new key if rotation UI differs).
+2. In Vercel dashboard -> Project -> Settings -> Environment Variables, replace the `GEMINI_API_KEY` value with the new key (do not use `VITE_` prefix).
+3. Redeploy your Vercel project so serverless functions run with the new key.
+4. Verify by opening your site and triggering an analyze/match action — network requests to `/api/analyze` and `/api/match` should return 200.

+If you committed the key into your repository history, consider rotating keys for safety and follow the provider's guidance for compromised keys.
+You may also remove the key from your git history using tools like `git filter-repo` or BFG, but note this rewrites history and affects collaborators.

 ## Firebase setup (optional)

 1. Copy `.env.local.example` to `.env.local` and fill in your Firebase values.